wpsharks/slack-reply-shortcut/README.md

 - Choose the `slack-reply-shortcut` folder and you're set.
 - Now just reload the Slack web interface.
 Select some text and press the `R` key.

+## Tip: Use a Custom Emoji

+Each reply will begin with `:re:`, making it possible for your team to add an emoji that will represent a reply arrow.

 #### Credits / Additional Acknowledgments

 - Developed by [WebSharks, Inc.](http://www.websharks-inc.com/)